 FAQ – Civil Rights Defenders of the Year Award

-Civil Rights Defenders is a politically and religiously independent non-governmental organisation.
+Civil Rights Defenders is a politically and religiously independent human rights organisation headquartered in Stockholm, Sweden.
+Our vision is a world of democratic societies in which we all enjoy our civil and political rights.
 We defend civil and political rights together with local human rights defenders to increase their security, capacity, and access to justice.
-Through legal means and public advocacy, we hold states, individuals and non-state actors accountable for human rights violations.
 Read more about our work here.

-The recipient of the award is appointed by the Civil Rights Defenders’ Board, which chooses between three candidates presented by the organisation’s secretariat.
-The secretariat makes their choices based on nominations submitted by Civil Rights Defenders’ worldwide network of human rights defenders and human rights organisations.
-Nomination for the Civil Rights Defender of the Year Award is by invitation only.
-Read more about the award and selection process here.
+The recipient of each award is selected by the Board of Civil Rights Defenders.
+The selection is made from candidates presented to the Board by the organisation’s secretariat.
+The secretariat makes their choices based on nominations submitted from our worldwide network of human rights defenders, human rights organisations, and other relevant partners.

 How can I nominate someone for the award?